laimoh/Nicer-Pong/README.md

 # Nicer-Pong
 A visitor friendly version of pong, I tried to make take the 64 bit canvas into consideration and made the design more pixelated i.e font, layout, button styles - inpsired by old video game eras.

-### to install the dependencies run this code in the terminal in the main Pong folder.
+## Step 1) to install the dependencies run this code in the terminal in the main Pong folder.
 ```
 npm install
 ```
-### to start the server, run this code in the terminal in the main Pong folder
+## Step 2) to start the server, run this code in the terminal in the main Pong folder
 (after runnung the command make sure, node-modules folder exists in the main folder - if not reopen the file)
 ```
 node server.js
 ```
+## Step 3) Visit localhost:3000 on the web to play the game

 ### In sketch.js file, change this variable to scale down/up the game
 ```